 Sergeant Robert Cherry, Division of Training

-The Coral Springs Police Department Traffic Unit are responsible for enforcing all state and local traffic laws and ordinances.
-In addition, they provide traffic education to the community in partnership with the Florida Department of Transportation and support the event planning committee with traffic plans.
-The uniformed motorcycle officers investigate motor vehicle crashes and are on call 24 hours a day to handle all traffic crashes involving fatalities.
+The Coral Springs Police Department Traffic Unit is responsible for enforcing all state and local traffic laws and ordinances.
+Members additionally provide traffic education to the community in partnership with the Florida Department of Transportation and support the city’s event planning committee with traffic plans.
+The Unit consists of uniformed motorcycle officers, aggressive driving officers, traffic accident investigators, and parking enforcement specialists.

 The Coral Springs Police victim/family advocates assist victims with the criminal justice system, comfort individuals and families and inform victims of their rights under the law.